camme/progressive-loadable/readme.md

 ## Other info

 This uses the IntersectionObserver, which doesnt exists in ie 11.
-In ie11, or other browsers without the IntersectionObserver, it will just assume the component is in the viewport.
+In ie 11, or other browsers without the IntersectionObserver, it will just assume the component is in the viewport.